aegomez/js-adv-exercises/README.md

 ## Promises

 - Create a pool of N running tasks from an M sized list.
 Notify when all tasks are done.
+- Create a retry function for async calls.
+Select retry time with increments.

 ## Algorithms

+## Author

+Adrian Gomez